msuh/PeerComm/clientServer/README.md

 Data structure for a message from server to peer through WebSocket as defined in PeerJs in github.com/peerjs/dist/peerjs:

+Edit: using 'OFFER' does not form a successful connection between peers.
+Thus, passed the newId as an error message, and let the front-end handle the connection.

 *Peer will automatically create a new connection for type OFFER from server with a peerId in payload.connectionId*
 ASSUMPTION: all browsers are using Chrome.
 Have not tested what problems there are with other browsers.